anitasamal80/web_data_service/README.md

-# wds-django
+# Django Project - AWDS

-Django Project - An authenticated web data service using Django, SQLite and Plotly.
-To run this programe you must have python version 3 or higher.
+- An authenticated web data service using Django, SQLite and Plotly.

-python -m venv .venv

-locate the activate file and on windows run

-.venv\Scripts\activate.bat

-locate the activate file and on unix run

-$source .venv/bin/activate

-pip install -r requirements.txt
+Create virtual environment and install requirements

 cd mybaseproject

 python manage.py runserver

-To stop a server

-ctrl+c
+Note:-
+Use the following username and password to view chart

+username: admin
+password: admin